-“Facilitating Behavior Change” Virtual Conference Delves into Market Systems
+“Facilitating Behavior Change” Virtual Conference Delves into Social Behavior Change and Market Systems

 Changing behaviors—especially multiple behaviors across market actors—can be challenging.
 Predictably, this means complex market systems are also difficult to transform.
 If we want to change individual behaviors across the market system to alleviate poverty, where do we even begin?

 On May 3, ACDI/VOCA’s virtual “Facilitating Behavior Change: Social and Behavior Change and Market Systems” conference introduced methodologies to these still rarely combined approaches.

 Social behavior change (SBC) has been used in public health over the years, but the approach can easily transfer to market systems development.
 And while less conventional, the combination can be groundbreaking.

 As a leader in market systems, ACDI/VOCA identifies factors that constrain market actors from reaching their full potential—a potential that Lucho Osorio, a consultant in inclusive market systems and keynote speaker of the event, called largely untapped.

 “Half of the world’s workforce operates in the informal economy,” Osorio said.
 Market systems development, he added, is a paradigm shift from focusing on the poor to a focusing on market systems, and from viewing the poor as beneficiaries to viewing the poor as market actors.